 She’s in the large group of women I’d sleep with and also in the much smaller group of women I’d masturbate over.

-Firstly, who asked your opinion?
+Firstly, who asked for your opinion?
 Certainly not the girls living in this house.
 Secondly, excusing these comments as ‘lad-banter’ is not an excuse at all.
 It’s allowing this sort of talk to continue and some people believe it’s giving the impression that girls are there for the amusement of men.
 But there’s an issue with this argument.
 As a female, I can’t go around objecting to men commenting on the appearance of women if I’m a woman who ignores everyone else in the kitchen, stares at the TV, mouthing ‘phwoar!‘ every time Tom Hardy comes on the screen.
 Yet many people would argue that ‘objectification of men’ isn’t the same as ‘objectification of women’.
-(Jack Urwin, author of Man Up, commented that to assume they are the same thing ignores the historical impact of female oppression).
-When I stare at Tom Hardy (and Benedict Cumberbatch, Chris Evans as Captain America, Tom Hiddleston and Daniel Craig as James Bond), I’m admiring them: I don’t comment on how they could be improved.
-One element of ‘lad-culture’ is the attitude that women are playthings to amuse men.
+(Jack Urwin, the author of Man Up, commented that to assume they are the same thing ignores the historical impact of female oppression).
+When I stare at Tom Hardy (and Benedict Cumberbatch, Chris Evans as Captain America, Tom Hiddleston and Daniel Craig as James Bond), I’m admiring them: I won’t comment on how they could be improved.
+One element of ‘lad culture’ is the attitude that women are playthings to amuse men.
 My male housemates found it hilarious to re-name my number in their phones as a variation of my surname, mixed with a gross word for a vagina.
 I laughed it off and joined in the jokes about it, but it’s struck a nerve.
 It hasn’t upset me as such, but it’s certainly pissed me off.
 And the sad thing is, if I confront them about this, I’d be laughed at and told to ‘not be a pussy’ – an issue in itself.

-Yet, despite my new-found knowledge I feel conflicted.
+Yet, despite my new-found knowledge, I feel conflicted.

 I don’t want to feel I need to dress-up, or put make-up on, or wear heels, or do my hair for anyone.
 But I do this anyway.
 It’s not because I need male attention; sometimes it’s for myself or so that people know I value my appearance, but more often than I care to admit, it’s so I receive positive affirmations from others about how I look.
 It’s not a requirement for self-worth; it’s a bonus, a booster to my existing confidence; it’s vain.
 It’s not really okay, and I don’t think it’s okay to admit it, but it’s true.
 Walking into a shop last week I asked the retail assistant standing by the door where I could find skipping ropes.
 He was attractive (and helpful) and he rather obviously eyed me up and down and smiled.
 It’s worth noting, this wasn’t in a pervy, creepy way, rather a sexy, seductive way.
 Part of me wanted to object to this: surely I can’t be a feminist and accept this kind of shit from men?!
 But then again, I liked it.
 It made me feel good about myself.

 However, I’m happily single and owning it.
 I’m enjoying being 25 and making the most of all Brighton has to offer, as well as strengthening my social life and going on dates.
-So as much as I don’t need a man, or his opinion, if a wonderful man came into my life (opinions and compliments abound) I don’t think I’d object.
+So as much as I don’t need a man or his opinion, if a wonderful man came into my life (opinions and compliments abound) I don’t think I’d object.

 My new, literary-based education on feminism in 2017 has completely changed the way I see being a feminist.
 It’s not chopping up bras or hating men, it’s about equality and not just with a political agenda.
 Objectification of women can be so much more subtle and less malicious than I previously thought.
-It’s so much closer to home and it can easily be caught up in ‘lad-culture’.
+It’s so much closer to home and it can easily be caught up in ‘lad culture’.
 Recently, I’ve raised my guard: I was borderline rude (standoffish?) during a recent date – you don’t get to ask about what turns me on, you can’t make a joke over how I used to want to be a sex therapist and you certainly cannot ask me for a kiss.

 It seems the dating game just got tougher.